 If you are buying with a mortgage then your lender might have strict guidelines relating to which solicitors or conveyancer they will work with.
 If you have a solicitor or conveyancer in mind, it’s advisable to make sure that they’re on the ‘approved panel’ for your mortgage provider.

-Whether you choose to use a solicitor or a conveyance, make sure you know the extent of your costs up front.
+Whether you choose to use a solicitor or a conveyancer, make sure you know the extent of your costs up front.
 Most firms these days will charge a set fee for carrying out the basic conveyancing process, with the exceptions to this being lease extensions and boundary disputes etc. Avoid those firms who proffer an hourly rate as this can quickly become expensive if issues arise.

 Two Way Process